+Figure~\ref{fig:echo_transfer_model}(a) shows the calculated field intensity $I(z,t)$ for $|\alpha_0|^2=500$.
 The electric field propagates from $z_1 = c t_0<0$ towards the sample at $z=0$.
 During the interaction with the sample, its amplitude is reduced due to absorption, after which the transmitted field continues to propagate.
-The excitation at $t=0$ generates a macroscopic polarization as all TLS are excited in phase.
+The excitation at \(t=0\) generates a macroscopic polarization $P(t)$, since the microscopic coherences are created in phase.
 For $0<t<\tau_{12}$, the microscopic polarizations dephase which leads to a rapid decay of the macroscopic polarization.
 Due to the action of the $\pi$-pulse, the microscopic polarizations start to rephase at $t=\tau_{12}$.
-At the rephasing time $t_{\rm echo} = 2\tau_{12}$, all microscopic polarization are in phase, and, therefore, a macroscopic polarization $P(t)$ is generated.
+At the rephasing time $t_{\rm echo} = 2\tau_{12}$, all microscopic polarizations are in phase, and, therefore, a macroscopic polarization $P(t)$ is generated.